fsbolero/website/src/Website/docs/Hosting.md

 > Introduced in v0.17.

 The recommended way to generate static content for Bolero is to use the same [HTML functions](HTML) that are used by dynamic content.
+It is the default method used by the dotnet project template, or can be explicitly used with `--hostpage=bolero`.

 A few additional functions are available in the module `Bolero.Server.Html`: